 State authorities advise limiting your consumption of a few of the fish species caught from Lake Washington due to PCB contamination, although certain quantities are considered safe for people to eat.
 (See Washington’s fish consumption advisories.)

-While it’s not stocked with hatchery-reared trout, Lake Washington supports a huge population of resident coastal cutthroat trout.
+While it’s not stocked with hatchery-reared trout, Lake Washington supports a huge population of resident coastal cutthroat trout, some of which also move in and out of the Cedar River, a tributary stream on the south end known for excellent fly fishing.

 Wild trout are often prized above hatchery fish for eating, since they are born and grow to maturity in a natural habitat where they can swim freely and feed on a natural diet.
 They also are more challenging as game fish.